-As a result, the Pre-Raphaelite Brotherhood, created by Dante Gabriel Rosetti, William Holman Hunt, and John Everett Millias favored a less restrictive culture that relied on hand crafted goods, and clothing based on the styles of the late Middle Ages.
+As a result, the Pre-Raphaelite Brotherhood, created by Dante Gabriel Rosetti, William Holman Hunt, and John Everett Millais favored a less restrictive culture that relied on handcrafted goods, and clothing based on the styles of the late Middle Ages.
 Medieval garments were simple, elegant, and beautiful.
 The fabrics were colored with natural dyes.

 Beauty for the sake of beauty was their motto.
 Art was meant to be beautiful and not necessarily reflect political or moral attitudes.